- What do we mean by Business Ethics?

 Again, your self-image can be affected by whom you work for!

-7. Lower Costs
+7. Lower expenses

 If your employee retention is high, you don’t need to spend thousands of dollars on recruitment agencies.
 In return, this saves companies a lot of money, which reduces their costs.